JIU Josai International University

 Chiba Prefecture Nursing Association Nursing Student Award

-Miku Tanaka (Faculty of Nursing)
+Miki Tanaka (Faculty of Nursing)

-Japanese Private Nursing Universities Association Chairman's Award
+Japan Association of Private Nursing Universities Chairman's Award

 Aoi Warashina (Faculty of Nursing)